Strange, Interesting, and Funny Facts About Animal Scat

 16. Dung Beetles

 Most people are already aware that the Dung Beetle loves to roll around balls of poop.
 While this is a strange behavior, it has actually helped scientists discover how long the little beetle has been around for.
-Dung Beetles don’t have bones, so they won’t show up in any fossil records, but researchers have discovered fossilized balls of poop that match the type of balls that Dung Beetles create, and this discovery has dated them back as far as 30 million years.
+Dung Beetles don’t have bones, so they won’t show up in any fossil records, but researchers have discovered fossilized balls of poop that match the type of balls that Dung Beetles create.

 15. Flesh Eating Vulture

 Sheesh, what a name.
-The Flesh Eating Vulture is actually not as scary as it sounds, since they only eat the remains of other animals, which is, in a way, what humans do as well.
-As a result of their scavenging, though, their feet get really dirty and bacteria ridden.
+The Flesh Eating Vulture is actually not as scary as it sounds since they only eat the remains of other animals… As a result of their scavenging, though, their feet get really dirty and bacteria-ridden.
 The way they clean their feet is pretty gross, but it works for them; they actually poop on their feet.
 The poop has certain bacteria in it that actually works to kill the bad bacteria from their nasty little claws and ankles.
 It’s gross, but when there’s not much water around, it gets the job done for them.
 Just don’t try this method at home, folks.
 Yuck.

 13. Bat Guano

 Facial creams aren’t the only products with poop in them.
 As you may or may not already know, some lipsticks also contain poop.
-It’s a disgusting little fact that the industry has tried to keep secret, but many people have become aware of.
-If you’re a woman, and you wear lipstick, just think about smearing some bat poop on your lips the next time you go to put on some makeup.
-Yuck, right?
+It’s a disgusting little fact that the industry has tried to keep secret, but many people have become aware of it.

 Llamas produce a very special type of poop.
 It’s special because it can actually fight pollution!
 It dilutes acid that comes from mines, and also dissolves metal particles that could be harmful when consumed.
 There are various mining operations around the globe that use animal poop for this very purpose.
 Who knew, right?